smithoss/gonymizer/README.md

 Below we give examples of both the CLI configuration as well as examples on how to create your map file.

 ### CLI Configuration
 Gonymizer was built using the Cobra + Viper Golang libraries to allow for easy configuration however you like it.
 We recommend using a JSON, YAML, or TOML file to configure Gonymizer.
 Below we will go over an example configuration for running Gonymizer.

 For an example of how to set up a CLI configuration check our Dell Store 2 example in docs/demo/dellstore2/gonymizer_config.json

 ```
 {
-    comment: "This example is viewable under docs/demo/dellstore2"
+    "comment": "This example is viewable under docs/demo/dellstore2",
+    "num-workers": 2,
     "dump":     {
         "database":             "store",
         "disable-ssl":          true,